 - after you plant a tree, only in its “fifth year may you use the fruit.”

-These commands and others, including the command in the main text, were for Israelites, not for everyone.
+These commands and others, including the command in the main text, were for Israelites, per the Bible, and not for everyone.
+They were never commands for non-Israelites.

 Non-Affirming Christians: The command not to “lie with a male as with a woman” applied to everyone, not just Israelites.
 In Leviticus 18:24, God tells the Israelites not to engage in homosexual and other bad practices because “by all these practices the nations I am casting out before you have defiled themselves.”

-In other words, homosexual practices by the nations already in the land to which the Israelites were going was one of the reasons God threw those nations out of the land.
+In other words, homosexual practices by the nations already in the land to which the Israelites were going was one of the reasons God threw those nations out.
 Those nations were non-Israelite.
 Thus, the prohibition against homosexual sex applied to non-Israelites then, and it applies to non-Israelites now.

-Affirming Christians: God tied such commands to the Israelites and particular land (the wilderness and their destination).
+Affirming Christians: God tied such commands to the Israelites and their land (the wilderness and their destination).
 God emphasizes in Leviticus 18:25-26 that these commands apply “both to native-born Israelites and to the foreigners living among you.”
-This refers to foreigners living among the Israelites in the wilderness and foreigners living among the Israelites after they arrive at their destination.
-If the commands applied to everyone (Israelites and foreigners), then God would not have added “living among you” to “foreigners” in such an explanation, sticking to just “foreigners.”
+This refers to foreigners living among the Israelites in the wilderness and foreigners living among the Israelites after they arrive at their destination (the Promised Land).
+If the commands applied to everyone (Israelites and non-Israelite foreigners), then Leviticus 18:25-26 have said the commands apply “both to native-born Israelites and to foreigners” and would not have added “living among you” to “foreigners.”

 Non-affirming Christians: The reference to the laws applying to the “foreigners living among you” is a reference to non-Israelites who were with them in the wilderness.
 This was to make it clear that the commands apply to them, too.
 The reference is not to say that they are the only foreigners to which the commands apply, obviously, as God just said in 18:24 that the commands apply to the nations already in the Israelite’s destination.